 Roulette is one of the oldest and most iconic of all casino games, with a colourful history, interesting gameplay variations, and the enviable ability to appeal to generation after generation.
 If you are new to the game of roulette, or just want to find out a bit more about this evergreen casino game, Fruity King welcomes you to the ultimate guide to understanding and playing online roulette.
 We’ll show you where the game comes from, take you through all the different variations of the game, as well as show you how you can become a powerhouse in your online roulette game!

 When we said that we were going to present the ultimate guide to playing online roulette, we weren’t kidding!
 In fact, if roulette had a kitchen sink, you’d find it here.
-You could even think of our roulette guide as the ‘Swiss Army Knife’ of online roulette, and we want you to be able to keep coming back to it when you start playing your own online roulette games.
+You could even think of our roulette guide as the ‘Swiss Army Knife’ of online roulette, and we want you to be able to keep coming back to it when you start playing your own games.
 Learn all about interesting roulette betting strategies, and find out how different roulette bets work, so you can try different options on your way to that elusive winning formula.
 So, without further ado, let’s jump straight into our ultimate how play roulette guide, and what better place to start than right at the birth of the game.

 It All Started with a Fail!